Are you living within your means? Do you want to start you living frugally? Kickstart saving money with these 20 essential frugal living tips!

 Most people still have some room in their budget to cut back just a little bit more.
 Even if you’re a high earner who is focusing more on the income side of the equation, spend less money to help you on your path to financial freedom!

-This is why I believe anyone can benefit from the frugal lifestyle.
+This is why I believe anyone can benefit from a frugal lifestyle.
 However, frugal living may not be natural to everyone.

 20 Essential Frugal Living Tips

-Here are 20 frugal living tips that will help you save money on the long run & start your life of fulfillment and joy.
+Here are 20 frugal living tips that will help you save money in the long run & start your life of fulfillment and joy.

 1. Embrace Frugal Living

 Don’t resist the awesomeness of a frugal life!